 Summary of The Swan

-The swan is describes as having a red-tipped head and wings and being able to glide through the water like a sailing ship.
+The swan is described as having a red-tipped head and wings and being able to glide through the water like a sailing ship.
 It is creating “furrows” in the water as it moves, impacting all the surrounding life.

-In the final stanzas the speaker states that the swan is headed off into the distance where there are a number of “great towers,” presumably a city.
+In the final stanzas, the speaker states that the swan is headed off into the distance where there are a number of “great towers,” presumably a city.
 The speaker admits that if he could he would join the bird in its journey and relish the pleasure of watching the hills in the distance make way for them.

 Analysis of The Swan

 The speaker begins this piece by locating the main subject of the poem, the swan, within his surrounding landscape.
 Although the swan is not referenced directly until the last line of the first stanza, one should be able to infer what is being described because of the title.

 In the first lines, the speaker is describing a natural environment around a body of water.
 One of the first words used is “Bronze.”
 This helps set the tone of the landscape and imbues it with a feeling of warmth.
 It is likely that the surrounding plants, trees, and smaller shrubs, are changing with the season.
 One of these trees is the “beech.”
 It is a genus of common deciduous trees that can be located in Europe, Asia, and North America.

 The beech tree is large and full.
 It is described as “dip[ping]” its branches into the water and creating “trail[s]” as the water moves.
 These lines and the images they create easily convey a sense of peace.
 This landscape appears to be without strife.